Colleges by Location

 Boarding

-The cost of room and board (on campus) per academic year at Albertus Magnus College was $16,258 in 2024.
-The cost of a dorm room only at this school in 2024 added up to $12,158 for one academic year.
+In 2025, the price of room and board at Albertus Magnus College was $16,258 per academic year.
+If you only wanted a dorm room, it cost $12,158 for the 2025 academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $11,798.

 Financial Aid

-The most recent records show that 176 freshmen received some sort of financial help.
+The most recent figures show that financial help was given to 176 freshmen.
 Students of this school received an average of $27,190 in financial help.

 Need-based

-There were 720 students who secured need-based financial aid of any kind.
-The total number of students (including freshmen) who were determined to have financial need was found to be 743.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $3,540,972, and state $1,498,541.
+There were 720 students who received need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need amounted to 743.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $3,540,972, and state $1,498,541.
 The students of Albertus Magnus College received the -institutional need-based aid in the amount of $1,523,520, and external in the amount of $3,000.

 $29,835